Milk, Mucus & Inflammation

 - Diary production is an environmental disaster with local air quality in and around dairy farms as bad or worse than the air quality in large cities

-Common Health Problems from Dairy
+Common Health Problems Caused by Dairy

 - Gas, bloating, constipation, diarrhea